tzzhangjuan1/Getting-and-Cleaning-Data-Project/Codebook.md

       [81] "fBodyBodyGyroJerkMagMeanFreq"

-## The rows list in "allData.mean.txt" files
+## The rows listed in "allData.mean.txt" files

- - here calculated the mean value of each of 6 activities for the 30 subjuects - the 10299 rows in the "allData_tidy.txt" file.
+ - here calculated the mean value of each of 6 activities measured for the 30 subjuects - the 10299 rows in the "allData_tidy.txt" file.

       > allData.mean[,1:2]

            subject           activity
        1         1            WALKING
        2         1   WALKING_UPSTAIRS
        3         1 WALKING_DOWNSTAIRS